htcondor/htcondor/docs/version-history/development-release-series-89.rst

   by default: CONDOR_SSH_TO_JOB_USE_FAKE_PASSWD_ENTRY is now true :ticket:`7536`

+- Enhanced the dataflow jobs that we introduced in verison 8.9.5.
+In addition to output files, we now also check the executable and stdin files.
+  If any of these are newer than the input files, we consider this to be a dataflow job and we skip it if :macro:`SHADOW_SKIP_DATAFLOW_JOBS` set to True.
+  :ticket:`7488`

 Bugs Fixed:

 - Fixed a bug that prevented the *condor_schedd* from effectively flocking